 Continuation options are particularly valuable if you gained admission to your employer’s plan under the plan’s automatic acceptance terms.
 This means that any medical condition or state of health which you may have developed both before and after joining your employer’s plan is disregarded when you exercise your continuation option.
 In other words, no medical condition or state of health which you may have developed in your entire lifetime can be considered when you apply to continue your cover.

-In particular, for any continuation option which you exercise, Sovereign will issue an individual policy without further evidence of health at the rate of premium then in use by Sovereign for such policy having regard to any conditions of membership under your employer’s workplace insurance policy, your age, gender and smoker status, your new occupation, the type of insurance you select and any particular hazard attributable to circumstances other than health.
+- In particular, for any continuation option which you exercise, AIA will issue an individual policy without further evidence of health at the rate of premium then in use by AIA for such policy having regard to any conditions of membership under your employer’s workplace insurance policy, your age, gender and smoker status, your new occupation, the type of insurance you select and any particular hazard attributable to circumstances other than health.